felixfbecker/langserver/README.md

 * given a location (a character offset in a file), what is the "hover tooltip" (summarizing the entity at that location)?
 * given a location, what is the corresponding "jump-to-def" location (where the entity is declared)?
 * given a location, what are all the locations where the entity at that location is referenced (including its declaration)?
+* what are all the definitions (in a workspace) that a user can "jump-to" by name
+  * these would typically be the types/classes/functions/methods appearing on documentation sites, "public" APIs, declarations indexed by ctags, "top-level" identifiers, etc. (i.e. not local variables)

 To answer these questions, a language server must implement a subset of the [Microsoft Language Server Protocol](https://github.com/Microsoft/language-server-protocol) (LSP).